jorcuad/croke.es/content/post/cybercamp2019.md

 </blockquote>

 In a plain language, **Cybercamp** is a congress which wants to gather together families, students and cybersecurity professionals.
 Each year in one different city, Cybercamp offers technical, educational and motivational talks, workshops, cybersecurity teaching activities for kids and even a [hackathon](https://cybercamp.es/competiciones/hackathon) and a [CTF](https://cybercamp.es/competiciones/CTF) contest.

+In the technical workshop category, we give a talk called _"¡Y se ARmó la Marimorena!
+Ciberseguridad en realidad aumentada"_ (<strike>Maria the brunette armed herself</strike>!
+Cybersecurity in Augmented Reality)

 ## What I talked about?
 **Augmented Reality (AR)** is a technology that allows us to **show digital objects inside the physical reality** using a special set of glasses or a smartphone.
 This appealing technology is closer than ever and in this workshop we would like to anticipate the future in an exercise of innovation.
 You will not only learn how this technology works and some keys to keep in mind when working with it but also how to develop different solutions to make our physical spaces more secure digitally.